shakil0501/Google-Fonts/README.md

 Maintained by **Shakil Hossain**.

-Based on [Google Fonts Index by Hasin Hayder](https://github.com/hasinhayder/google-fonts).
-The original MIT license and attribution are preserved.

 This repository contains a structured JSON index of Google Fonts, organized by font category and script subset.